rust-lang/rust/active/0069-const-vs-static.md

 - Should we permit `static` variables whose type is not `Sync`, but simply make access to them unsafe?

+- Should we permit `static` variables whose type is not `Sync`, but whose initializer value does not actually contain interior mutability?
+For example, a `static` of `Option<UnsafeCell<uint>>` with the initializer of `None` is in theory safe.

 - How hard are the envisioned extensions to implement?
 If easy, they would be nice to have.
 If hard, they can wait.